Localizing multipartite entanglement with local and global measurements: Bounds via measure concentration

 if $d_A$ is sufficiently larger than $d_B$.
 Since typical states in $\mathcal{H}_A\otimes \mathcal{H}_B$ have near-maximal entanglement entropy with respect to the partition $A|B$, it follows that their reduced states are nearly maximally mixed over $\mathcal{H}_B$.
 Since the maximally mixed state over $\mathcal{H}_B$ exhibits no entanglement, we conclude that when the system size of $A$ is large, the entanglement-of-average approach detects only near-minimal entanglement while the average-of-entanglement approach simultaneously detects near-maximal entanglement within $B$ for nearly all states.

 Of course, since the MEA may be defined through various multipartite entanglement measures that behave in distinct ways, Theorem~\ref{Th:EoA-concentration} does not automatically guarantee that the MEA defined by other measures will behave similarly.
-However, our next result, which we also prove in Appendix~\ref{app:concentration-results}, guarantees that the MEA also concentrates near its maximal value for the concentratable entanglement when $s=B$ and $d_A, d_B$ are sufficiently large.
-To formulate the statement, let $\overline{C}_\beta(|\Psi\rangle;s)$ denote the value of the CE averaged over the ensemble produced by a projective measurement $\beta$ performed on $|\Psi\rangle$ over the $A$ subsystem.
+However, our next result, which we also prove in Appendix~\ref{app:concentration-results}, guarantees that the MEA also concentrates near its maximal value for the GME-concurrence when $B$ is a multi-qubit system and for the concentratable entanglement when $s=B$, provided that $d_B$ is sufficiently large.
+To formulate the statement, let $\overline{C_{\rm GME, \beta} }(|\Psi\rangle)$ and $\overline{C}_\beta(|\Psi\rangle;s)$ respectively denote the value of the GME-concurrence and CE averaged over the ensemble produced by a projective measurement $\beta$ performed on $|\Psi\rangle$ over the $A$ subsystem.